 The Rainbow Flag is the #1 most recognised symbol for the LGBTI around the world.
 It can also be referred to as the Pride Flag or the Gay Pride Flag, or the Rainbow Pride Flag.
 The Rainbow Flag network helps the LGBTI (Lesbian, Gay, Bisexual, Transgender & Intersex) community of Australia.

 Find gay friendly businesses in Melbourne, Sydney, Brisbane, Perth, Adelaide, Hobart, Darwin & Canberra.
 Search to find goods and services from gay owned and gay friendly providers around Australia in our gay friendly business directory & rest assured they won’t discriminate & are not prejudice.
 Our Rainbow guide gay directory is one of the most user friendly gay websites in Australia.
-Whether your looking to travel, build a house, a mechanic or looking for a new piece of jewellery, our gay friendly directory is your solution for members of the LGBTI community in Australia.
+Whether your looking to travel, build a house, a mechanic or looking for a new piece of jewellery, our gay friendly directory is your solution.
+The Rainbow network is for members of the LGBTI community in Australia.

 The Rainbow Flag is the # 1 Emblem of the Gay & Lesbian Community over the world.
 The Rainbow Flag is also referred to as the gay pride flag.
 The Rainbow Flag Australia network helps members of the LGBTI Community find gay friendly businesses in our online directory.
 Find our Rainbow Flag Gay Magazine in Sydney, Perth, Melbourne, Brisbane, Perth, Adelaide, Canberra, & Darwin.
 Rainbow Flag, Gay Magazine & the Same Sex Wedding Directory are all part of the Rainbow Flag Australia Network.